 1. Ordinary turning

-For automatic clamping fixtures, most of them do not require an additional stabilizer on the other side of the spindle.
+During conventional turning, the gear blank is typically secured on a vertical or horizontal turning machine.
+Automatic clamping fixtures, in most cases, do not necessitate an additional stabilizer on the opposite side of the spindle.

 2. Gear hobbing

-Gear hobbing is widely used not only in the automotive industry, but also in the manufacture of large industrial transmissions, but the premise is that it will not be restricted by the outer contour of the workpiece.
+Gear hobbing is an economical cutting process that is commonly used to produce external and cylindrical gears.
+This process is not only popular in the automotive industry but also in the manufacturing of large industrial transmissions, provided that it is not limited by the outer shape of the workpiece.

-This method is mainly used for internal gears and some external gears that are structurally disturbed.
+Shaping is a gear machining process that is employed primarily when hobbing is not feasible.
+This method is mainly utilized for internal gears and some external gears that have complex structures.

-Shaving is a finishing process for gears, where the cutting is performed with a cutter body corresponding to the tooth shape of the gear.
+Shaving is a finishing technique for gears in which the cutting is done using a cutter that resembles the tooth shape of the gear.
+This process has gained widespread use in the industry due to its high efficiency and cost-effectiveness.

 5. Hard turning